getblocky/codelab-esp/README.md

 * Upload code over the air (OTA) via cloud
 * Remote control from Internet with dashboard designed using easy drag and drop*
 * Open RESTful APIs for integration with any other system
-* Lightweighted and open sourced broker server based on MQTT
 * Able to deploy a private server with Docker

 [Video: Build IoT Device.](https://youtu.be/z-Spw_wk3Uc)